 CHP investigates additional confirmed case of COVID-19

-The CHP urged members of the public to maintain an appropriate social distance with other people as far as possible in their daily lives.
-In particular, they should go out less and avoid social activities such as meal gatherings or other gatherings to reduce the chance of infection by contact with infected persons, who may not present any symptoms, and minimise the risk of outbreak clusters emerging in the community.
+The CHP again urged members of the public to maintain an appropriate social distance with other people as far as possible in their daily lives to minimise the risk of infection.
+In particular, they should go out less and avoid social activities such as meal gatherings or other gatherings to reduce the chance of contacting infected persons who may not present any symptoms, and minimise the risk of outbreak clusters emerging in the community.

 A spokesman for the CHP said, "Given that the situation of COVID-19 infection remains severe and that there is a continuous increase in the number of cases reported around the world, members of the public are strongly urged to avoid all non-essential travel outside Hong Kong.

 "The CHP also strongly urges the public to maintain at all times strict personal and environmental hygiene, which is key to personal protection against infection and prevention of the spread of the disease in the community.
 On a personal level, members of the public should wear a surgical mask when having respiratory symptoms, taking public transport or staying in crowded places.
 They should also perform hand hygiene frequently, especially before touching the mouth, nose or eyes.

 "As for household environmental hygiene, members of the public are advised to maintain drainage pipes properly, regularly pour water into drain outlets (U-traps) and cover all floor drain outlets when they are not in use.
 After using the toilet, they should put the toilet lid down before flushing to avoid spreading germs."